VachaLab/gorder-manual/src/rust_api.md

 $ cargo add gorder
 ```

-Next, import the crate into your Rust code:
+Next, include the crate into your Rust code:

 ```rust
 use gorder::prelude::*;